Deploy managed Ubuntu nodes on EKS¶

 }'

-In the command, source-version is set to ‘1’ since we are updating the originally created launch template.
+In the command, source-version is set to ‘1’ since we are using the originally created launch template.
 The new version created will have its version automatically set to ‘2’.

 Update the managed node group to use the new launch template version¶